Getting Started with Artillery: A Step-by-Step Guide for Load Testing Newbies

 C. Analyzing and Interpreting Load Test Results

-1. Understanding response times and error rates: Response times and error rates are vital metrics in load testing.
+Response times and error rates are vital metrics in load testing.
 Analyze these metrics to measure the performance and stability of your application.
-Look for patterns or anomalies in response times and identify any high error rates that could be indicators of performance bottlenecks or issues.
+Look for patterns or anomalies in response times and identify any high error rates that could indicate performance bottlenecks or issues.

 D. Collaboration and Integration with Other Tools